 Retinal detachment occurs when your retina pulls away from its supportive tissues.
 When this occurs, it fails to function and can even tear.
 Once a tear occurs, gel-like vitreous fluid, which fills your eye, begins to leak underneath your retina, further separating it from the underlying tissue and exacerbating the problem.

 You may begin to notice flashes of light, floaters, or dark areas in your vision when your retina begins to detach.
 Retinal detachment should be treated as a medical emergency.
 A member of our team at Retina & Eye Specialists of New Jersey can diagnose your issue quickly and select the best treatment option.
-If you are not found to be a good candidate for cryotherapy, your doctor may recommend one of several treatment options including pneumatic retinopexy, laser therapy, or scleral buckling.
+If you are not found to be a good candidate for cryotherapy, our doctors may recommend one of several treatment options including pneumatic retinopexy, laser therapy, or scleral buckling.

 The Cryotherapy Procedure